snabbco/snabb/src/doc/getting-started.md

-# Snabb Switch Getting Started Guide
+# Snabb Getting Started Guide

 ## Introduction

-Welcome to Snabb Switch, a software switch for the NFV world!
-The purpose of this guide is to introduce end users and developers to how to use Snabb Switch.
+Welcome to Snabb, a software switch for the NFV world!
+The purpose of this guide is to introduce end users and developers to how to use Snabb.
 We'll delve into several aspects of Snabb Switch at a high level prior to implementing an example network function using the Snabb Switch concept of an *App*.